 Next, create a buyer persona.
 Look at the industry of your clients.
-If they are B2B and B2C business, Google Ads campaigns works perfectly fine.
+If they are B2B and B2C business, Google Ads campaigns work perfectly fine.
 Facebook Ads works better with B2C businesses that sell less expensive products and services as you can easily go for impulsive purchases by continuously appearing in front of your audience.
 You can still use Facebook Ads for B2B business especially with custom lookalike audiences and remarketing ads.

 Lastly, you need to consider your advertising budget and resources.
 Let’s say you’re in a competitive industry, do you have the budget and skill set to invest in Google Ads?
-Or do you have creative talents or will you able to outsource outstanding images and videos that can exhibit your brand’s value and perception with Facebook Ads?
+Or do you have creative talents or will you be able to outsource outstanding images and videos that can exhibit your brand’s value and perception with Facebook Ads?

 Questions like this will help you come up with the right strategies and choose the most appropriate digital advertising channel.